hypo69/hypo/pytest/gemini - set 3/en/src/product/product_fields/fields_list.md

 3. Run the tests from your terminal: `pytest test_fields.py`

 Remember to replace the placeholder functions and data with the actual code you want to test.
-This improved example demonstrates a better way to test your code with edge cases and input validation, which is crucial for real-world applications.
+This improved example demonStartes a better way to test your code with edge cases and input validation, which is crucial for real-world applications.
 This now covers more scenarios including empty field names, invalid input type, and edge cases to make the tests more robust.